ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 This specification defines the following protocol messages, along with their corresponding media types:

-- TokenRequest: "message/token-request"
+- TokenRequest: "application/private-token-request"
-- TokenResponse: "message/token-response"
+- TokenResponse: "application/private-token-response"

 The definition for each media type is in the following subsections.

-### "message/token-request" media type
+### "application/private-token-request" media type

 Type name:

-: message
+: application

 Subtype name:

-: token-request
+: private-token-request

 Required parameters: